-A javax.cache.integration.CacheWriter is used to update an external backend resource.
-If the cache is configured to be write-through this process is executed transparently to the users code otherwise at the current state there is no way to trigger writing changed entries to the external resource to a user defined point in time.
+You use a javax.cache.integration.CacheWriter to update an external backend resource.
+If the cache is configured to be write-through, this process is executed transparently to the users code.
+Otherwise, there is currently no way to trigger writing changed entries to the external resource to a user-defined point in time.